isomerpages/mlaw-acd/news/notices/_posts/2020-04-06-remain-vigilant-during-covid-19.md

 **Support for SMEs**

 We are aware that the outbreak has a significant impact on all consumer-facing sectors, including the precious stones and precious metals dealers (PSMD) sector.
-The Government recently announced a package of measures as part of the Resilience budget to help businesses, workers and households during this period.
+The Government recently announced a package of measures as part of the Resilience Budget to help businesses, workers and households during this period.
 Various grants and schemes are in place to support workers, self-employed persons (SEP) and businesses to save jobs, protect livelihoods and help enterprises overcome immediate challenges.
 More information on the Resilience Budget can be found [here](https://www.singaporebudget.gov.sg/budget_2020/resilience-budget){:target="_blank"}.

 To complement the Resilience Budget, the Monetary Authority of Singapore (MAS) and the financial industry have also introduced a package of measures to help individuals and Small Medium Enterprises (SME).
-These measures include:
+These measures include:<br>
   a.
-Deferred payment of principal on secured SME loans;
+Deferred payment of principal on secured SME loans;<br>
   b.
-Lower interest on SME loans; and
+Lower interest on SME loans; and<br>
   c.
 Assistance with insurance premium payment for general insurance policies.
 More information can be found [here](https://www.mas.gov.sg/news/media-releases/2020/mas-and-financial-industry-to-support-individuals-and-smes-affected-by-the-covid-19-pandemic){:target="_blank"}.